blues/app-accelerators/motor_monitor_and_vibration/README.md

 ### `card.aux - gpio mode`

-The [`card.aux`](https://dev.blues.io/notecard/notecard-walkthrough/advanced-notecard-configuration/#monitoring-aux-gpio-state-with-environment-variables) request configures how the Notecard uses the auxilliary GPIO pins.
-Here we wish to either monitor or control the motor - which you use depends upon whether the motor provides the activity singal or whether the Notecard controls the motor's activity.
+The [`card.aux`](https://dev.blues.io/notecard/notecard-walkthrough/advanced-notecard-configuration/#monitoring-aux-gpio-state-with-environment-variables) request configures how the Notecard uses the auxillary GPIO pins.
+Here we wish to either monitor or control the motor - which you use depends upon whether the motor provides the activity signal or whether the Notecard controls the motor's activity.

-When the motor privdes an activity signal, configure `AUX1` as a input.
+When the motor provides an activity signal, configure `AUX1` as a input.

 ```json
 {"req":"card.aux", "mode":"gpio", "usage": [